Our Orange County Elder Abuse Attorney Discusses Elder Abuse

 Types of Elder Abuse

 Our Orange County elder abuse attorney says that there are many different types of elder abuse.
-These may include, but are not limited to:
+These may include the following:

 - Physical – inflicting physical pain or injury that may include slapping, bruising or restraining